mfathiabdallah/mfathiabdallah.github.io/_posts/2023-03-27-Mycotoxins-Arab.md

 ## Conferences

-Our contribution entitled "Mycotoxin contamination in the Arab world: Highlighting the main knowledge gaps and discussing the current legislations" has been accepted as lecture at the 44th Mycotoxin-Workshop, which will take place on June 5–7, 2023, in Celle (at Hannover), Germany.
+Our contribution entitled "Mycotoxin contamination in the Arab world: Highlighting the main knowledge gaps and discussing the current legislation" has been accepted as lecture at the 44th Mycotoxin-Workshop, which will take place on June 5–7, 2023, in Celle (at Hannover), Germany.

 The presentation is scheduled for Tuesday, 06/June/2023 9:00am - 9:15 am in the session Food Safety II.